edfong/MP/README.md

 The suggested version of R is ≥4.0 for the MCMC examples.
 Please install the `dirichletprocess` package [here](https://cran.r-project.org/web/packages/dirichletprocess/index.html).

 ## Running Experiments
 All experiment scripts can be found in `run_expt`.
-The scripts are prefixed based on the order in which the experiments appear in the paper, and running the Python scripts should involve entering the following in bash when in the `run_expt` folder:
+The scripts are prefixed based on the order in which the experiments appear in the paper, and running the Python scripts should involve entering the following in terminal when in the `run_expt` folder, for example:
 ```
 python3 1_univariate_copula.py
 ```